Aircraft Controller

 The smoke trail left behind the aircraft, generally used for shows.

-fields determine the minimum and the maximum particle lifetime.
-Particles will have the longest life when the aircraft is still or moving slowly and the shortest lifetime while the aircraft is moving fast because the Trail Distance
+Trail Distance field determines how far in [m] behind the aircraft the particle trail will stretch while the Trail Max Lifetime and Trail Min Lifetime fields determine the minimum and the maximum particle lifetime.
+Particles will have the longest life when the aircraft is still or moving slowly and the shortest lifetime while the aircraft is moving fast because the Trail Distance will get met faster.

 Instruments

-for UI or with 3D instruments for use in cockpits.
+Instruments can be used with a Canvas for UI or with 3D instruments for use in cockpits.

 Check the Cirrus SR22 aircraft in the main demo scene for a configured cockpit instrument setup.